Ask iris: "Do I love him, or am I just comfortable?"

 I don't know if I'm in my relationship because I'm comfortable or love him.

-I constantly imagine that in the future when we move for his PhD and he has an income that we will be happier but I'm starting to think the reason why I'm in the relationship is solely because I'm extremely comfortable with him, having his friend group as my friend group, and my insecurities around never finding someone like him.
+I constantly imagine that in the future when we move for his PhD and he has an income we will be happier but I'm starting to think the reason why I'm in the relationship is sole that I'm extremely comfortable with him, having his friend group as my friend group, and my insecurities around never finding someone like him.
 It's tough to know if I'd be giving up my best friend and partner or if I deserve more.

 Signed, Should I Stay or Go